PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 We are taking a **Rule-based/Lexicon** approach to sentiment analysis because we have a fairly large dataset, but lack labeled data to build a robust training set.
 Thus, Machine Learning would **not** be ideal for this task.

-To get an intuition for how the `Vader` module works, we can visit the github repo to view `vader_lexicon.txt` [source](https://github.com/cjhutto/vaderSentiment/blob/master/vaderSentiment/vader_lexicon.txt).
-This is a **dictionary** that has been empirically validated by multiple independent human judges.
+To get an intuition for how the `Vader` module works, we can visit the github repo to view `vader_lexicon.txt` ([source](https://github.com/cjhutto/vaderSentiment/blob/master/vaderSentiment/vader_lexicon.txt)).
+This is a **dictionary** that has been empirically validated.
 Sentiment ratings are provided by 10 independent human raters (pre-screened, trained and checked for inter-rater reliability).

 Scores range from (-4) Extremely Negative to (4) Extremely Positive, with (0) as Neutral.
 For example, "die" is rated -2.9, while "dignified" has a 2.2 rating.
-For more details visit their [repo](https://github.com/cjhutto/vaderSentiment).
+For more details visit their ([repo](https://github.com/cjhutto/vaderSentiment)).

 We'll create two empty lists to store the sentences and the polarity scores, separately.

-`sentiment` captures each sentence and `sent_scores`, which initializes the `nltk.sentiment.vader.SentimentIntensityAnalyzer`, calculates the **polarity_score** of each sentence (i.e., negative, neutral, positive).
+`sentiment` captures each sentence and `sent_scores`, which initializes the `nltk.sentiment.vader.SentimentIntensityAnalyzer` to calculate **polarity_score** of each sentence (i.e., negative, neutral, positive).

 `sentiment2` captures each polarity and value in a list of tuples.

-The below screen-cap should give you a sense of what we have:
+The below screen cap should give you a sense of what we have:

 ![sentiment_2](./sentiment_2.png)